Yamaha OPL: Yamaha YMF289

+The YMF289B is paired with a YAC513 or YAC516 companion floating-point DAC chip, like the YMF262.

 ESS ESFM

-ESS Technology's in-house developed derivative, termed ESFM, is an enhanced, 20-voice, 72-operator, OPL3-compatible clone incorporating two operating modes, a Native mode and a Legacy mode, which controls its feature-set and behavior.
-In Native mode, ESFM allows more than six 4-operator FM voices to be mapped, potentially allowing for a significant increase in the complexity of tones generated.
+ESS Technology's in-house developed derivative, termed ESFM, is an enhanced 72-operator OPL3-compatible clone incorporating two operating modes, a Native mode and a Legacy mode, which controls its feature-set and behavior.
+In Native mode, ESFM allows 18 4-operator FM voices to be mapped, each with per-operator frequency control and LFO depth, potentially allowing for a significant increase in the complexity of tones generated.
 The drivers for Windows 9x incorporate their own custom instrument patches which make use of this extended mode.
 Conversely, Legacy mode provides full backward-compatibility with Yamaha's YMF262.
 ESFM's output in this mode is moderately faithful to the YMF262 overall, but some tones are rendered quite differently, resulting in unique distortions in the sound and music of some games.

 ESFM is available in ESS sound chips starting with the ISA-based ES1688 AudioDrive, up to the PCI-based ES1946 Solo-1E, whereas earlier chips required an external FM synthesizer chip (typically a Yamaha YMF262).
 ESS's Maestro series of PCI-based sound chips rely on a software implementation of FM synthesis that lacks ESFM's special features.